maltewirz/code-challenges/src/computer-science/system-design/systemDesignChecklist.md

 * Use Cases
 * Scenarios that will not be covered
-* Who will use
+* Who will use it?
-* How many will use
+* How many will use it ?
 * Usage patterns

 ## 2 Estimations